Learn How to Tell When "Organic" on a Label Is True

-You're probably familiar with seeing the term "organic" on products ranging from T-shirts to garden soil to soap.
+Products ranging from T-shirts to garden soil to soap often are marketed as "organic."
 The word (and process) has become so popular, cities abound even with organic dry cleaners.
-The question becomes, "When is organic not really organic, and how can the consumer tell the difference between the two?"
+Such common usage makes it questionable when products truly are organic and how consumers can tell the difference.

-The official term for organics that meet USDA organic standards is "certified organic," also sometimes called "USDA-certified organic."
-An organic product in the United States is always considered truly organic when the following conditions are met:
+Foods that meet USDA organic standards are "certified organic," also sometimes called "USDA-certified organic."
+Organic food in the United States can be identified when the following conditions are met:

 The USDA's official organic seal is green and white, and some manufacturers and producers use a very similar, though different colored, seal.
 Such mislabeling can result in fines of up to $11,000 per violation.
 Also, a product does not have to contain 95 percent organic ingredients to be truly beneficial.
 The USDA allows those products with at least 70 percent organically produced ingredients to use the words "made with organic ingredients."
 However, those products cannot carry the green-and-white USDA seal.

-If you're like most people, you buy fruits and vegetables for health reasons, and here's where accurate labeling is key.
-If you want to know if the product you're purchasing is truly organic, look at the Price Look Up (PLU) sticker.
+If you want to know if the fruits and vegetables you're purchasing are truly organic, look at the Price Look Up (PLU) sticker.
 If the produce is organic, the code will contain five-digits beginning with the number 9.
 Nonorganic counterparts will have four digits.
 For example, organically grown bananas will be 94011, compared to 4011 for those treated with chemicals and pesticides.
-A five-digit PLU beginning with the number 8 means the item is genetically modified, which some research indicates may pose health risks
+A five-digit PLU beginning with the number 8 means the item is genetically modified.

-When growers use sustainable growing methods but choose not to get certified—or they are exempt from certification because they sell less than $5,000 worth of organic products annually—it doesn't mean the farmer's products aren't organically grown and produced.
+When farmers use sustainable growing methods but choose not to get certified—or they are exempt from certification because they sell less than $5,000 worth of organic products annually—it doesn't mean their products aren't organically grown and produced.

-For example, an organic blueberry farm may not be officially certified, but may in fact truly grow organic blueberries.
+For example, an organic blueberry farm may not be officially certified even though it truly grows organic blueberries.
 This is a tricky exception because it relies on consumer knowledge of sustainable growing methods.
-That said, due to the organic craze, those adhering to strict organic standards will likely let the public know how their produce was grown by stating the process on their website or other marketing material.
+That said, due to the organic craze, those adhering to strict organic standards will likely let the public know how their produce was grown by stating the process on their website or other marketing materials.